 In 1998 Planal was sold to Irish billionaire Denis O’Brien.
 Almost two decades down the line, O’Brien’s leadership has ensured the resort’s position as the leading golf and real estate resort in the Algarve, and as a guiding light in luxury developments for Europe and beyond.
 Sticking to Jordan’s original vision, the resort goes from strength to strength, evermore becoming a favourite destination for families, with ongoing improvements to infrastructure, facilities and amenities, including a third golf course, new restaurants with children’s playgrounds, the Paul McGinley Golf Academy and Mini Golf course.
 Under O’Brien’s custodianship, Quinta do Lago, now more than 45 years of age, has matured into a truly successful example of luxury residential and golf tourism, more than achieving the vision its founder first experienced on a pine-covered hill overlooking deserted marshlands.

 With Sean Moriarty as Chief Executive of the resort, Quinta do Lago has become ever more family and lifestyle oriented.
-The opening of The Campus high performance sports hub in 2017 has made the resort a fly-to destination for the world’s elite sports stars and athletic champions, as well as a favourite spot for health and fitness enthusiasts, sports holiday makers and active families.
+The opening of The Campus high performance sports hub in 2018 has made the resort a fly-to destination for the world’s elite sports stars and athletic champions, as well as a favourite spot for health and fitness enthusiasts, sports holiday makers and active families.
 Its state-of-the-art facilities, including high performance gym, tournament tennis and Padel courts, aquatic centre, bike shed, fitness classes and rehabilitation clinics, has made Quinta do Lago’s one of the finest wellness and lifestyle resorts in Europe.
 Quinta’s boutique hotel, The Magnolia Hotel, was refurbished into the coolest and most colourful place to holiday in the Algarve.
-With its own saltwater pool, cocktail bar, restaurant and motel-chic accommodations - including charming two-bedroom cottages - The Magnolia brings new energy to the Algarve and offers a chance to experience the luxury Quinta do Lago lifestyle at a more affordable rate.
+With its own outdoor heated swimming pool, cocktail bar, restaurant and motel-chic accommodations - including charming two-bedroom cottages - The Magnolia brings new energy to the Algarve and offers a chance to experience the luxury Quinta do Lago lifestyle at a more affordable rate.
 New real estate developments like RESERVA and the award-winning Lorenzo Villa showcase the possibilities of wellness architecture and lifestyle within the natural grounds of the resort.
 A full events calendar further extends the possibilities, making Quinta do Lago a place to enjoy an active outdoor lifestyle, filled with special family moments, all year long.